 And that's okay.

 In my melancholy morning, I thought to take a seat and try breaking a many month meditation fast.
 That helped.
 And smiling to my heart.
 During the exercise, Mother Earth said to me, "the seeds you sow take time to ripen.
 You know that.
 You also know baby steps can be hard to see the progress.
-The dandelion trusts that at least a few brilliant ideas will find their fertile ground in time".
+The dandelion trusts that at least a few brilliant ideas will find their

 The newly transplanted elderberry, hops, rosa rugosa, peaches, etc. are needing mulching and our shipment of hay hasn't come in yet.
 This commitment and devotion to the plant world comes on strong.
 The obligation can feel overwhelming as a farmer.